ammarhaiderak/djangoChannels/README.md

-please feel reach out in case of any issues. ammarkhaliq@gmail.com
+please feel free reach out in case of any issues. ammarkhaliq@gmail.com